Vietnam.vn - Nền tảng quảng bá Việt Nam

 Enterprises must be the center of innovation

-Dr. Nguyen Quang Vinh, an expert from the World Bank (WB), provided a realistic view of the contribution of TFP in Vietnam.
+Dr. Nguyen Quang Vinh, a World Bank (WB) expert, provided a realistic view of the contribution of TFP in Vietnam.
 According to Dr. Vinh, although the proportion of high-tech goods in exports has increased sharply, domestic added value remains low.

 Mr. Vinh noted that most of this value comes from the FDI sector, especially corporations such as Samsung and Dell.
 Meanwhile, Vietnam is still mainly involved in the assembly and packaging stages at the end of the production chain.
 Even in the semiconductor sector, domestic value added can be negative.

-Emphasizing the role of enterprises, Dr. Nguyen Quang Vinh said that innovative startups are the core force to shift from low-productivity to high-productivity areas.
-However, a recent survey shows that only a very low percentage of Vietnamese enterprises are above average, with most innovations being internal.
+Emphasizing the role of enterprises, Dr. Nguyen Quang Vinh said that innovative start-ups are the core force to shift from low-productivity to high-productivity areas.
+However, a recent survey shows that only a very low percentage of Vietnamese enterprises are above average, most of the innovations are internal.

 About 80% of innovative businesses only improve existing processes, not creating new value for the market.
 Furthermore, investment in research and development (R&D) accounts for only 0.5% of GDP, while the target is 2%.

-"Vietnam needs to promote technology diffusion and at the same time strongly encourage private enterprises to invest in R&D to escape the middle-income trap," Mr. Nguyen Quang Vinh emphasized.
+"Vietnam needs to promote technology diffusion and strongly encourage private enterprises to invest in R&D to escape the middle-income trap," Mr. Nguyen Quang Vinh emphasized.

 During the discussion, experts from Hanoi National University, Ho Chi Minh City University of Economics and Law, University of Commerce, and leaders of technology enterprises such as Viettel, Becamex, CT Group, etc. all agreed that a synchronous innovation ecosystem is needed.